Quantum geometric Langlands correspondence in positive characteristic: the GL(N) case: Differential operators in positive characteristic

-for any $\xi\in\Vect$, where $\na_0'$ is a (usual) connection on $X$ such that $\na_0 = (c^p-c) \na_0'^{(1)}$.
+for any $\xi\in\cT_X$, where $\na_0'$ is a (usual) connection on $\L$ such that $\na_0 = \na_0'^{(1)}$.
 (The operators in the RHS are always multiplication by a function\footnote{which is a pullback from $X\fr$} (resp.\ a two-form), and we want the LHS to be multiplication by the same function (resp.\ two-form), though on a different bundle.)
+We will give another interpretation of these conditions in~\ref{extcrv}.